 Explorers Club members, Edmundo Edwards FI’90 of Chile/Easter Island and Lynn Danaher MN’05 have created the Pacific Islands Research Institute, a 501c3 non-profit to fund their research & upcoming expeditions.
 PIRI is dedicated to the study, understanding & preservation of the unique cultural heritage & fragile environment of the remote islands of the Pacific Ocean.

-The long term plan for PIRI is to impart knowledge of the special environments, history, and varied cultures of the Pacific islands.
-They plan to accomplish this through series of educational programs including slideshow lectures, and documentary films and photo exhibits.
-Current efforts are focused on the some of the most remote islands of the Pacific, Raivavae, Rapa Nui (Easter Island) Papua New Guinea and the Marquesas.
-To date, a documentary film about Raivavae and Papua New Guinea has been produced and still in the process of compiling a collection of over 8,000 photographs into an ethnographic record of Raivavae and the cave paintings of PNG.
-To date Edmundos 45 years of research on Rapa-Nui and Polynesia has been compiled into the 550 page book “When the Universe was an Island”.
+To date, a documentary film about Raivavae and Papua New Guinea has been produced and are still in the process of compiling a collection of over 8,000 photographs into an ethnographic record of Raivavae and the cave paintings of PNG.
+Also, Edmundos 45 years of research on Rapa-Nui and Polynesia has been compiled into the 550 page book “When the Universe was an Island”.
 Future the plans are to build a Planetarium on Rapa Nui, to offer lectures, presentations on history, and preventive healthcare, as well as screen educational documentary films to the general public and school groups.
-This is imperative; to educate in order to understand the importance of preservation and continued research in these remote isolated environments
+This is imperative; to educate in order to understand the importance of proper healthcare while still preserving their culture in these remote isolated environments.